GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Now you are able to define what happens inside of the class method.
-Basically you want to remove the item identified by the id from the list and store an updated list to your local state.
-Afterward, the updated list will be used in the re-running `render()` method to display it.
-The removed item shouldn't appear anymore.
+You want to remove the item identified by the id from the list and store the updated list to your local state.
+Afterward, the updated list will be used in the re-running `render()` method to display it without the removed item.

-You can remove an item from a list by using the JavaScript built-in filter functionality.
-The filter function takes a function as input.
-The function has access to each value in the list, because it iterates over the list.
-That way, you can evaluate each item in the list based on a filter condition.
+You can remove an item from a list by using the JavaScript built-in filter function, which takes a user-defined function as an argument.
+The user-defined function argument must have access to the list so that it can iterate over each value.
+This way, it can evaluate each item in the list based on a filter condition.
 If the evaluation for an item is true, the item stays in the list.
-Otherwise it will be filtered from the list.
-Additionally, it is good to know that the function returns a new list and doesn't mutate the old list.
-It supports the convention in React of having immutable data structures.
+Otherwise it will be filtered and removed from the list.
+Additionally, the function must return the new, updated list rather than mutating the old list.
+This supports the React convention of immutable data structures.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~